 If you want to explore all theatre has to offer and even develop your own new works for the stage, consider the Theatre BA through the University of Utah.
 Through coursework in the fundamentals of theatre—acting, design, stage management, and other topics—and play development, students will graduate prepared to pursue careers in the theatre.
 The curriculum core offers classes in production, scenography, script analysis, the history of theatre, stage directing, playwriting, stage management, dramaturgy (the theory and practice of dramatic composition), readings in dramatic literature, and additional electives in theatre topics.
-The culminating experience of the program is the BA capstone experience: students synthesize their theatre work as an undergraduate to develop plays written by fellow students, serving as actors, directors, stage managers, or script editors.
 The critical thinking skills, human understanding, and confidence that students receive from the Theatre program can also be applied to a wide number of other fields.

 The Student Experience

 To enrich your academic experience, consider traveling abroad through the London Study Abroad Program or completing an internship or research project.
 If you want to network and meet like-minded peers, the U has a number of theatre clubs and organizations: the Department of Theatre Student Advisory Committee, Performing Arts Troupe, and the New Play Reading Series are just a few of the groups you can join.